danort92/danort92/README.md

 - 👋 Hi, I’m Danilo, italian guy who studied Energy Engineering at Polytecnic Institute of Milan with working experiences in the energy and medical sectors.
-- 👀 I’m interested in SDGs topics AI for Good and animal advocacy, generally speaking everything that could create a positive impact to society, environment and animal rights.
+- 👀 I’m interested in AI for Good.
 Passionate about nature photography and animal activism.
-- 🌱 I've always been a tech nerd and I’ve completed a Data Science master, thanks to a professional path held by [ProfessionAI](https://www.profession.ai/), an italian startup involved in e-learning services, through which I've studied Statistics, Machine Learning, SQL, Deep Learning, Artificial Intellingence, NLP, Neural networks, Big Data, Data visualization techniques and programming with R and Python.
+- 🌱 I've always been a tech nerd and I’ve completed a Data Science EQF lvl.6 Master, thanks to a professional path held by [ProfessionAI](https://www.profession.ai/), an italian startup involved in e-learning services, through which I've studied Statistics, Machine Learning, SQL, Deep Learning, Artificial Intellingence, NLP, Neural networks, Big Data, Data visualization techniques and programming with R and Python.
-- 💞️ I would love to work in Data Science working for B-Corp companies.
+- 💞️ I would love to work in the Data Science field, possibly working for B-Corp companies.
 I would like to collaborate in projects that could change lives for the better.
 - 📫 How to reach me --> Linkedin: https://www.linkedin.com/in/daniloortelli/ or Gmail: danilo.ortelli92@gmail.com

 <!---